-The Best Flank Steak Marinade Ever
+The Best Homemade Teriyaki Marinade Ever

 It’s all about the marinade.
 The beer teriyaki marinade is a simple marinade I came up with a few years ago.
-It calls for: Beer (I like to use a hazy, tropical IPA), lemon juice, soy sauce, Worcestershire sauce, garlic powder, brown sugar, paprika and red pepper flakes.
+It calls for: Beer (I like to use a hazy, tropical IPA), lemon juice, soy sauce, Worcestershire sauce, garlic powder, brown sugar, paprika, and red pepper flakes.
 It’s flavorful, zesty, juicy, sweet, and subtly smokey all at once.

 How to Prep the Flank Steak

 This recipe requires you to cut the flank steak BEFORE marinating and grilling.
-Be sure to let sliced flank steak marinate in the marinade for about 24 hours if possible.
+Be sure to let the sliced flank steak marinate in the marinade for about 24 hours if possible.
 This will tenderize and add more flavor to the steak.
 If using wooden skewers, let soak for 30 minutes before grilling to avoid burning.